Workiva/react_testing_library/doc/migration_guides/queries.md

 ```
 > Example from [`copy-ui`](https://sourcegraph.wk-dev.wdesk.org/github.com/Workiva/copy-ui@2562f5c5d417ee6c1e1d9da28ccb261640af6fb4/-/blob/test/copy/unit/components/common/email_confirmation_modal_test.dart#L36)

-The rendered DOM can be viewed using `rtl.prettyDOM(document.body)`.
+Once we import `react_testing_library` (namespaced as `rtl`) in our test file, we can view the rendered DOM using `rtl.prettyDOM(document.body)`.
 This is the DOM for the header we are trying to access:

 ```html
 <h4